arairkar/getting-cleaning-data/Codebook.md

 #Codebook to explain the data set for Coursera course - ‘Getting and Cleaning data’ course project

-# The final data set is extracted into a file named tidydata.csv which is a comma separated values file
+# The final data set is extracted into a file named tidydata.txt which is a comma separated values file

 #The following variables are extracted from the available raw data into tidydata.csv .
 #Note the original data for the course project along with it’s readme file and explanation is available at